 'This corten steel bowl is filled with water that’s been dyed black, a simple and low cost way of including water in your design,' says Tom Massey.
 'The key to its success is simplicity.
 The black water is still and reflective, creating a calm atmosphere surrounded by the lush green bamboo planting.'

-15. Prioritize relaxation
+23. Prioritize relaxation

-16. Design a small space carefully
+24. Design a small backyard carefully

-'Wood-effect tiles give you the ability to create the same stunning design, without the high price and annual upkeep.
-Porcelain tiles are water and stain resistant, which makes them the perfect for outdoor entertaining.'
+Porcelain tiles are water and stain resistant, which makes them the perfect for outdoor entertaining.

-17. Fix your lawn
+25. Fix your lawn

 Walking barefoot on a green swathe of velvety lawn is one of life’s pleasures and for many it’s a backyard must-have.